fastomop/omcp_r/README.md

 - Execute Python code in an isolated environment.
 - Capture and manage outputs and errors.
 - Leverage UV for efficient asynchronous operations.
+- Run commands via a Docker container with an SSE interface.

+## Code Structure

+- **Server Initialization (`server.py`):**
+  Sets up the MCP server with one or more tools (such as `RunPythonTool`) that execute Python code safely.
+The server is launched using a stdio interface or can be connected via SSE when deployed in Docker.

+- **Tool Implementation:**
+  Tools (located in the tools directory) wrap functionality such as executing Python code in a sandboxed environment and capturing outputs.

+- **Python Execution Utility (`omcp_py/utils/omcp_py.py`):**
+  Provides a function to execute arbitrary Python code, capturing stdout, stderr, and any exceptions.

+- **Docker Integration:**
+  The project includes a Dockerfile and a docker-compose.yml for containerizing the SSE server.
+The Docker image is built using Deno and runs the `mcp-run-python` command to serve on port **8000**.

 ## Setup